elfrouin/MetaGPipeline/README.md

 # Metagenomics pipeline

 This step was developed with the workflow management **Snakemake** (see the DAG below).
-The pipeline and all software dependencies were packed in a **Docker immage**.
+The pipeline and all software dependencies were packed in a **Docker image**.
 The only prerequisite for using this pipeline is to install the docker on your machine.